sensiml/ml-pic-iot-imu-sensiml-template/README.md

 3. Change to the open-gateway directory and run the open-gateway application, passing in the knowledge pack model.json description file:
    > `cd open-gateway`\
    > `python app.py -m $(find ../firmware/knowledgepack/ -name model.json)`
-4. Connect to the PIC-IoT board in the gateway application:
+4. Connect to the PIC-IoT Development Kit in the gateway application:
    * Select the `Recognition` device mode.
    * Select `Serial` connection type, and enter the UART address (e.g. COM4) in the `Device ID` field.
    * Click `Connect To Device`.